acalcutt/WifiDB/README.md

   Installation
   --------------
+	NOTE: If you are using Linux, you must chown & chgrp the wifidb folder, to the user that you have apache or what ever HTTP server you are using

 	1.)
 Set up a debian instance with apache and php
 	2.)
 Set up a Microsoft SQL Instance (The free sql developer version, windows or linux, will work fine) 3.)
 Create tools directory (ex. /opt/wdbtools/)